rafa3lmonteiro/observability/elk-server-gitops/README.md

 # Introduction
-This project is part of CTT Microservices Boilerplate.
+This project is part of AKS Microservices.
 In this project it will be built a complete solution using AKS and DevOps Tools.
 It will be represented a template for deployment applications using automation skills.